skttl/konstrukt-documentation/api/collections.md

 ## Defining data views

-Data views allow you to define multiple, pre-filtered views of the same data source which can be toggled between via the collection UI.
+Data views allow you to define multiple, pre-filtered views of the same data source.
 This can be useful when entities exist in different states and you want a way to toggle between them.

 #### **AddDataView(string name, Lambda whereClauseExpression) : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**